cloudbank-project/image-research-computing-tutorial/README.md

 22. On the command line of your EC2 instance run `(jupyter lab --no-browser --port=8889) &`

-Notice this command produces multiple lines of output including a couple occurrences of a **token string**, as in...
+Wait ~1 min for this command to produce multiple lines of output including a couple occurrences of a **token string**, as in...